matipojo/baafucha/README.md

 ## Usage

-1. If you downloaded the release version, simply run the `Baafucha.exe` file.
+1. If you downloaded the release version, simply run the `Baafucha.exe` file on Windows or the `Baafucha` file on MacOS.

 2. If you're running from source, run the script: